oicr-gsi/dimsum/docs/user_manual/external/projects.md

 # Projects Page

-The Projects page lists all the projects currently in Dimsum, alongside their expected test count and counts for each completed QC step.
+The Projects page lists all the projects currently in Dimsum, alongside their expected test count, and counts for each completed QC step.

 To access the Projects page, click the green "Projects" link in the top right corner of the page.